trevormcguire/NewsLanguageCompare/README.md

 # NewsLanguageCompare
-Compare Language of different News outlets as it pertains to specific topics.
+Compare the language of different news outlets as it pertains to specific topics.